Documentation Index

 Custom Field Handling

-Three approaches across integrations:
+Three approaches across integrations:-

 Dynamic Schema (Best): SuccessFactors, Greenhouse, Bullhorn